nutte2/oldBridge/README.md

 givar6 is a dealing program (partly in Swedish) made for bidding practice, you can select hand with alternative specs and also spread strength a bit from the true distribution.
 A lot of stuff is for the printout incl opponents disturbances

 gil is a Swedish article about GIB in our Bridge magazine

+dtkl is an example/start of how human&computer (semi)readable bidding system definition might look like